ZuhairTarif/Codes/ReadME.md

-Codeforces Math related problems Solutions
+Some codes solution from Codeforces and other sources